 Form Description Location Notes GS2 Committee Selection and Plan of Study (two part form) iROAR Students should submit their GS2 no later than the beginning of their fourth semester of study following matriculation.
 GS5D Results of the doctoral degree comprehensive examination GS website The chair of the advisory committee should submit the GS5D to the Office of Enrolled Student Services within three weeks of the examination.
 Announcement of Dissertation Proposal Student provides dissertation information to CoE Student Services for announcement to faculty, staff and doctoral students CoE website Students should submit this form no less than 10 days prior to their proposal.
-Thesis/Dissertation Research Approval new requirement Advisory committee's approval of student's dissertation research proposal GS website Students are expected to bring a copy of this form to their scheduled proposal defense.
-Upon committee approval (minor changes notwithstanding) the form is to be completed by the advisory committee and submitted to the Graduate School.
+Proposal defenses are public, and audience members must be admitted for both virtual and in-person events.
+Thesis/Dissertation Research Approval Advisory committee's approval of student's dissertation research proposal GS website Upon committee approval (minor changes notwithstanding) the form is to be completed by the advisory committee and submitted to the Graduate School.
 If additional changes are expected before commencing with the research, those may be included on the form and/or as an attachment.
 Unsuccessful proposal defenses (e.g., significant changes required) necessitate another proposal defense to be scheduled.
 The form is not to be submitted until a successful proposal defense (as determined by the advisory committee) has been verified.
 If the proposal process is commensurate with the requirements for the comprehensive exam, this form should be submitted concurrently with the GS5D form.
 Announcement of Dissertation Defense Student provides dissertation information to CoE Student Services for announcement to faculty, staff and doctoral students CoE website Students should submit this form no less than 10 days prior to their defense.
-Defense Schedule Notice Official notification to the Graduate School of student's defense/Defense posted to Graduate School defense calendar GSwebsite Students should submit this form no less than 10 days prior to their defense.
+Dissertation defenses are public, and audience members must be admitted for both virtual and in-person events.
+Defense Schedule Notice Official notification to the Graduate School of student's defense/Defense posted to Graduate School defense calendar GS website Students should submit this form no less than 10 days prior to their defense.
 GS7D Dissertation Defense and Approval Form GS website Committee must complete and return to the Office of Enrolled Student Services.
 The committee should not sign this form until the manuscript is responsive to all committee members' concerns and recommendations.